Hawk Identification – Everything you’d need to know

 Ospreys: Masters of Aquatic Hunting

 Ospreys, birds that often find themselves misidentified as hawks due to similar dimensions and colour schemes, have a unique diet.
 These birds are connoisseurs of live fish exclusively.
-Unlike the diverse diet of Hawks, which ranges from small mammals to reptiles and even insects, Ospreys have a singular focus.
+Unlike the diverse diet of hawks, which ranges from small mammals to reptiles and even insects, ospreys have a singular focus.
 Their evolution has blessed them with unique traits like reversible outer toes for a firmer grip on elusive fish and an advanced vision adept at spotting underwater movement.

 Accipiters and Buteos: Frequent Flyers in Your Backyard